I am not an expert, but I was diagnosed with von Willebrand disease. This is my personal experience living with the disorder.

 My Young Son's Experience

 At the age of eighteen months, my son started having nosebleeds.
-They were spontaneous heavy.
-When he was about four, there were many mornings where I would get up to find his bedroom full of blood.
-There would be blood all over the bed, bedding, carpet, door and door handle and then all over the bathroom.
+They were spontaneous and heavy.
+When he was about four, there were many mornings when I would get up to find his bedroom full of blood.
+There would be blood all over the bed, bedding, carpet, door, door handle and then all over the bathroom.

 How Medication Helped Him

-At the age of seven, he had a dentist's appointment.
-He was prescribed Tranexamic acid to take for 3 days leading up to the appointment.
+At the age of seven, my son had a dentist's appointment.
+He was prescribed Tranexamic acid to take for three days leading up to the appointment.

 When I got to school and saw him sitting there with no blood coming from his injury I was shocked.
 A very deep cut to his head but no blood loss—all thanks to the medication he had received.